phiberber/easelang/README.md

 - Be the fastest possible, humans can make mistakes, but most of the time, we can solve them automatically.

 ## Write once run everywhere
 Currently, to focus on the syntax itself.
-Ian will be transpiled to Javascript, so we can already work with it on the web, desktop and mobile.
+Ease will be transpiled to Javascript, so we can already work with it on the web, desktop and mobile.
 In the future, we want to implement WebAssembly through LLVM

 ## Objectives
 - The most syntax sugar possible.